 The cup run in 2011-12 saw three La Liga teams come to Anduva and suffer defeat.
 Following their incredible quarter-final second leg victory against Espanyol, the club decided to erect a temporary grada at the northern end of the ground.
 1,800 red seats were installed in time for their semi-final first leg against Athletic Club de Bilbao.
 A crowd of 7,700 gathered to watch Athletic win 1-2, bringing in record gate receipts of €300,000.
 The temporary stand was dismantlement, apart from a small section in the north-east corner.

-Firmly in the public eye following their cup run, Mirandés capped a memorable season by winning promotion to the Segunda, after topping Group II of Segunda B and seeing-off Atlético Baleares in the Play-off final.
+Firmly in the public eye following their cup run, Mirandés capped a memorable season by winning promotion to La Segunda, after topping Group II of Segunda B and seeing-off Atlético Baleares in the Play-off final.
 There followed a very respectable 15th place finish in 2012-13, but the participation in the following season’s campaign was thrown into doubt by the LFP’s financial requirements.
 Fortunately, sufficient capital was raised, and further good fortune followed at the end of 2013-14 when the club avoided relegation back to Segunda B thanks to Real Murcia’s demotion.
-Five years of second division football came to an end in 2017, when Mirandés finished bottom of the league and was relegated to Segunda B.
+Apart from a two-year hiatus from 2017-19, when Mirandés dropped back into Segunda B, second tier football has been a staple diet at Anduva.